 The main areas that wedding insurance can cover, according to Duailibe, include if the venue cancels for some reason, a vendor not showing up on the wedding day, and if the couple needs to cancel due to illness or other emergencies, or even if someone gets hurts during the event.
 “It's important to make sure to read all the contract as policies can be different,” she points out.

 Most professionals recommend wedding insurance no matter the couple’s situation.
-“From damage to the venues, to dresses of guests to material from vendors, all is covered and it can safe thousands of dollars should something happen,” says Rui Mota Pinto, wedding tailor and planner.
+“From damage to the venues, to dresses of guests to material from vendors, all is covered and it can save thousands of dollars should something happen,” says Rui Mota Pinto, wedding tailor and planner.
 “The difference should be on the amount that the insurance covers not whether or not a couple should have insurance in the first place.”

 Like most things, not all wedding insurance plans are created equally.
 In fact, the answer to the “how much does wedding insurance cost” questions is really that rates can vary dramatically based on what you insure, deductibles, coverage, as well as the insurance company.
 “If the couple already have home or auto insurance, they should reach out to their insurance company to find out if they carry wedding insurance,” suggests Jacqueline Vazquez of Lifetime Events by Jacqueline in Scarsdale, New York.
 If not, there are other companies who do offer wedding insurance. i.e. Travelers, Wedsure, Wedsafe to name a few.